Treaty Man Speech

 It called for the Government to recognise the rights of Aboriginal Land Owners and formalise a Treaty with them.
 The Prime Minister promised a Treaty by 1990, a promise that was never realised.

 Aboriginal group Yothu Yindi's song, Treaty, is a protest to the dishonoured promise.
-Yothu Yindi's singer was Galarrwuy Yunupingu who presented the Barunga Statement to Bob Hawke.
+Yothu Yindi's singer was Mandawuy Yunupingu younger brother of Galarrwuy who presented the Barunga Statement to Bob Hawke.

 A Treaty is an agreement arrived at by negotiation and it gives rise to binding obligations between the parties.
 I guess that's what I work with every day.
 My name is Colin and I work for CNI Commercial.
 We do Commercial property sales and leasing.